Climate Change in Maine

 - For Maine seafood harvesters, climate change is expected to reduce not only regional catches and revenue but also have a ripple effect through county-level wages and employment.
 In 2018, commercial fishing employed nearly 30,000 Maine people and was valued at about $637 million.

 - Adapting to climate change does broach new economic opportunities, such as growing renewable energy sources like land- and ocean-based wind power, solar, and biofuels.

 How important is climate change to you?
 Are you concerned about how climate change may affect you, your family or your community?
 Has your opinion changed at all from recent global events?

 Please take a few minutes to share your climate opinions to help the Maine Climate Council inform its work.
 Click the link below to begin.

 The climate change data above were compiled by the Science and Technical Subcommittee of the Maine Climate Council to inform the draft strategies of the working groups.
-Click here to read their draft report, Scientific Assessment of Climate Change and Its Effects in Maine, Phase I Working Document (PDF).
-An updated report will be released in August 2020.
+Click here to read their final report, Scientific Assessment of Climate Change and Its Effects in Maine (PDF).
 Maine's greenhouse gas emissions data come from the Department of Environmental Protection's Eighth Biennial Report on Progress toward Greenhouse Gas Reduction Goals (PDF).